openshift/openshift-origin-design/designs/administrator/future-openshift/cluster-settings/index.md

 ![Channel visualization](img/channel-visualization.png)
 - The blue line signifies the current channel you are on.
 The current version and recommended version (if available) are both marked with blue dots.
 - The gray line signifies the next available channel.
 - To surface recommended versions in the next available channel, users must switch to the channel by clicking the `Pencil` next to `Channel`.
-If no other channels are available the gray line will not be visible.
-At this time the visualization only supports surfacing one additional channel.
+- If no other channels are available the gray line will not be visible.
+- At this time the visualization only supports surfacing one additional channel - the next available.

 ![Channel visualization - recommended version popover](img/recommended-channel.png)
 - Clicking on the recommended version, in this case the `4.3.22 dot`, will surface a popover with recommended minor release information and a direct link to release notes.